chromaui/chromatic-docs/test.md

 # UI Tests

-Visual tests capture an image [snapshot](snapshot) of every story in a cloud browser environment.
+UI tests capture an visual [snapshot](snapshots) of every story in a cloud browser environment.
 Whenever you push code, Chromatic generates a new set of snapshots and compares them against [baselines](branching-and-baselines).
 If there are visual changes, you verify if they're intentional.

 ![UI test](img/workflow-uitest.png)